Insights How to Evaluate a Camera Lens for Performance

 Insights Author

-I’ve done plenty of imaging performance testing on a variety of systems, from millimeter wave through UV.
+I’ve done plenty of imaging performance testing on a variety of systems, from millimeter wave to UV.
 Until very recently, such testing required expensive and specialized equipment.
 Now, with digital imaging (at least in the visible), you can perform the same type of characterization on your camera for free.

-All you need is an LCD display.
+All you need is an LCD.

 Why evaluate lens performance?
 There are at least two reasons.